• Skip to primary navigation

 Hours of operation:

-Reviews of the Hope & Bear are wildly enthusiastic about how many dogs they ended up seeing in the beer garden and inside the pub.
+Reviews of the Hope & Bear are wildly enthusiastic about the number of dogs they saw in the beer garden and inside the pub.
 They always have dog biscuits and water available for your hungry, thirsty, furry friends.

 For a city centre pub, the Hope & Bear offers a solid amount of outdoor running-around space, and dogs are allowed in all parts of the bar and dining area.
 Although it’s a little loud given its near-city-centre locale, there’s always a comfortable space for your pup, and the staff are super friendly and willing to engage with any dogs that cross their threshold.